gvwilson/sensibleadventures/coriandel/coriandel.md

 garlic, *pat patta pat*.
 She---

 I stilled my fingers.
 Why that song?
-Earlier, before that I spoke with Swallow, I had been humming the one my housekeeper sang as she swept.
+Earlier, before that I spoke with Swallow, I had been humming one as my housekeeper sang when sweeping.
 Why a different song now?
-Why *that* song?
+And why that one?

 I studied myself in the mirror that hung next to my desk.
 I was completely bald, price of the first spell my grandfather taught me.
 It was the first he had learned, and his aunt before him, and her mother-by-marriage before her.
 That spell was why my people called magicians *igbe ye*, "bald strength".
-The Seyfertoise word was *sorçir* from an older word *surreppeçiere* "one who whispers".
+The Aranese word was *sorçir* from an older word *surreppeçiere*, "one who whispers".
 And in Ruuda, I would be an *ælfwif*, a "wind wife".
-They are seafarers, the Ruudians, full of small spells for calling winds or hiding from them.
+They are seafarers, the Ruudians, forever making small bargains to call winds or hide from them.

 I felt it again then, that feather-light touch of certainty that meant I was on the right track.
 Was this something to do with the Ruudians?
 No.  With the sea?
 With hiding?
 With wives?
-With---yes.
-This was a story of evil stepmothers, or partly.
+With---truly?
+I snorted.
+This was a story of evil stepmothers, or partly, and oh, would the balladeers not rejoice should they learn of it.

 I stood and re-tied the waist string of my trousers.
 They were made of light cotton dyed with alternating stripes of black and dark blue.
-My tribe's colors, though only scholars and I remembered that.
-The Mrulu killed most of us and sold the rest into slavery so they could grow coffee on our land.
-It was still a new thing in the north at such years, the black gold that brought far more of the metal kind than cassava or rice.
+The colors of my tribe, though only scholars and I remembered such now.
+The Emrulu killed the greater part of us and sold into slavery the rest so they could grow coffee on our land.
+It was still a new thing in the north at such years, the black gold for which would be given far more than cassava or rice.
 Their spies had come first among us to find our weaknesses, then---

 Spies.
 That was part of it too.
-I snorted and shook my head.
+I snorted again and shook my head.
 Spies and evil stepmothers?
-What was this that Ishad had dropped into my stew?
+What nonsense was this that Ishad had brought to me?
 I needed some fresh air.

-As most houses in the Karaband, mine was two stories tall and shaped like a figure eight.
-The front courtyard was for public occasions, and was all most of my helpers ever saw.
-They brought me hither news and did what I bade them, and received gold, magic, and information in return.
+As most houses in the Karaband, mine had two stories in height and was shaped around two courtyards.
+That in the front was for public occasions, and was as much as most of my helpers ever saw.
+They brought hither news and did such as I bade them, and received gold, magic, and information in return.
 It was a business arrangement, nothing more.

 A few, like Swallow, I invited to sit with me in the courtyard at the back.
-Some years I filled it with lush green plants to remind myself of the lost jungle of my youth.
-Other years I took pity on my housekeeper and kept just a few cacti and potted shrubs.
+Some years I filled it with lush green plants as to remind myself of the jungle of my lost youth.
+Other years I took pity on my housekeeper and kept but a few cacti and potted shrubs.
 These were much easier to water, and did not drop sticky sap on the paving stones.

-That year, a wicker cage full of exotic birds filled the center of the courtyard.
+That year, a wicker cage for exotic birds filled the center of the courtyard.
 The sadies and ao aos inside it were asleep with their heads tucked under their wings, though the toadingales still burped softly to one another.
 I looked in at them and felt another certainty.
 Caged birds...

 I leaned my forehead against the wicker and sighed.
 I knew a dozen spells for discovering things unknown, all of them more direct than the one I was using this night.
-Idjfikan's Device gave you true answers to three questions asked three times, but only worked if you sent an innocent to their doom that day.
-The Baker's Gift brought the answer to your door, but doubled your appetite.
-Maerie of Ensworth used it four times and ended her day choking on a currant bun, or so they say.
+That of Idjfikan gave you true answers to three questions asked three times, but only worked if you sent an innocent to their doom that day.
+The Gift of the Baker brought the answer to your door, but doubled your appetite.
+Maerie of Praczedt used it four times and ended her life choking down a hundredth currant bun, or so they say.

 The spell I was using was subtlety next to them.
 It told me nothing directly.
-Instead, it twinged me with certainty whenever I stumbled over a piece of the puzzle, leaving to me to tie them together.
+Instead, it twinged me with certainty whenever I stumbled over a piece of whatever puzzle ailed me, leaving to me to make of them a whole.
 The price was very reasonable---if I wanted a knot to stay tied, I had a housekeeper, did I not?
-And it was fun, in a way, the game of weaving together threads from a thousand stories to make a whole garment.
+And it was fun, in a way, the game of weaving together threads from a thousand stories to make a garment.

 I wandered as restless as a ghost for what was left of the night.
-My thoughts ranged blew hither and yon, from the stick and string games of my childhood to a joke a future king of Ensworth once made about fencing, from the growing political tension in Ruuda to whether I could find any baklava in my kitchen without waking my housekeeper.
-It turned out that I could, and by then I had the beam of my story.
-There was a girl kept caged by her aunt, and Ishad's boy, and there had been something between Ishad and the aunt.
+My thoughts blew hither and yon, from the stick and string games of my childhood to a joke a future king of Uws once made about fencing, from the growing political tension in Ruuda to whether I could find any baklava in my kitchen without waking my housekeeper.
+It turned out that I could, and by then I had the ribs of my story.
+There was a girl kept caged by her aunt, and the boy of whom Ishad had spoken, and there had been something between Ishad and the aunt.

-Had that been the all of it I would have spelled the boy's boots for remembrance of the time Ishad spent in my private courtyard and been done with it.
+Had that been the all of it I would have sent some luck to the boy for remembrance of the visits Ishad had made to my private courtyard, and of how we spent them, and been done with it.
 But every thought of the girl twinged.
 I felt as though I ought to know her.
 Sehdie...
 The name meant nothing.
 I wrote it on a lettuce leaf and fed it to one of my turtles, then dipped its feet in ink.
 Its slow reptilian calligraphy sketched the answer to my question.
 The name meant nothing yet, but it would.
 She and I would know each other.
 A day would come when she would be right and I would be wrong, but not if she stayed in Coriandel, and not if she stayed with the boy.
-The world and I needed her to be elsewhere, and with someone else.
+The world needed her to be elsewhere, and she needed to be with someone else.

 And something more still nagged beneath that knowledge, a stillness like the quiet around the grass where a tiger lurks.
-Someone was hiding something, which was far more interesting than a bitter old woman trying to steal her niece's life away.
+Someone was hiding something, which was far more interesting than a bitter old woman trying to smother the spirit of her niece from bitterness at her own waste of a life.

 It took me four hours to slither past that blank unknowing.
 Four hours, two handfuls of very rare incense, three silver nails, and I would never be able to drink strong spirits from a clean glass again, but I knew what I was facing.
 The Bantangui were back in Coriandel.

 Rot them.
 Rot and ruin rain down upon them.
-I spent fifty years tripping up their attempts to put their hands to the throat of trade across the Karaband.
-I thought they had learned their lesson, but no. They were behind this, which meant that once again I would have to do something, because that was the price of my greatest spell.
+I spent fifty years tripping their attempts to put their hands to the throat of trade across the Karaband.
+I thought they had learned their lesson, but no. They were behind this, which meant that once again I would have to do something, because that was the price I had agreed to.
 I had always to do what I thought was right.

-It had seemed an excellent bargain when I made it, young and sure, but after wars and ruined lives and notebook shelved upon notebook full of conspiracy, intrigue, and misunderstanding, I was no longer sure.
-That spell had helped me break the Mrulu, so that no other little girl would see them hack her parents to pieces, or be beaten whenever she spoke above the whisper allowed to slaves.
-But the civil war in Thind might have ended a century ago if not for my unyielding.
-Occam the Bloody might never have become king.
+It had seemed an excellent bargain when I made it, young and sure, but after wars and ruined lives and notebook shelved upon notebook full of conspiracy, intrigue, and misunderstanding, I might no longer claim certainty.
+It had helped me break the Emrulu, so that no other little girl would see them hack her parents to pieces, or be beaten whenever she spoke above the whisper allowed to slaves.
+But the civil war in Thind might have ended in a decade saving three had I been able to do other than what my conscience dictated, and Ifan Bloody would never have risen to the collar of Uws.

 I touched the wings tattooed on my neck.
 Those who saw them believed them part of a spell, but they were not.
-I put them on myself after Occam's Bath.
-If anyone else from my tribe had still been alive, they would have understood.
+I put them on myself after Ifan's March.
+Had anyone else from my tribe still lived, they would have understood.

+What followed I would never commit to a page, not even my own notebooks.
+Others have tried to write of magic, of what it is to strike bargains and of who or what they are struck with.
+Poets have learned magic, magicians have learned poetry, and all have failed to make meaning of it in words.
+Even to call it a bargain is wrong, but to call it such is older than me, older even perhaps than the Pilots.
+I gave of myself my knowing of the word for "blue" in Aranese, never again to be mastered, and in return was given direction that meant nothing to me and less to Ishad when I woke him to instruct him in it.

+Boots.
+The first person to speak of such to him, he was to take theirs and wear them into the underearth.
+I had not any idea why---that knowing would have cost me far more than the simple instruction, and every old magician must by needs not be greedy, or they will neither be old.

+So I told Ishad, and sat myself to listen to my toadingales burp, and wondered.
+One word of Aranese was far less a price than I had expected to pay.
+Was something or someone easing my passage?
+If so, was it a trap laid by the Bantangui, or by some jealous colleague?

-I woke after dawn in a chaise beside my birds, the hope of fresh coffee in my nostrils.
+I woke after dawn, still in the chaise beside my birds, the hope of fresh coffee in my nostrils.
 "I hope you haven't been here all night," my housekeeper scolded as she set down her tray.
 "That robe's nothing for the chill."

-"I'm fine," I yawned.
-She was a fifth my age, but fussed over me like a mother hen.
+"I live," I yawned.
+She was a fifth my age, but fussed over me as would a mother hen.
 "Some baklava would help warm me, though."

 I loved the early hours of the day.
 They made everything fresh, full of hope and possibility.
-My two apprentices would be stirring soon, Thomas and the silversmith's boy.
+My two apprentices would be stirring soon, Thomas and the silversmith girl.
 I yawned.
-The silversmith's boy was coming along fine, but Thomas was a problem.
+The silversmith girl did progress as she should, but Thomas was now a problem.
 Smart, ambitious, impatient---I doubted he would see twenty, despite his talent.
 He was of the sort to make a bad bargain, to take on too many spells too quickly and discover that one with another meant that food could never pass his lips or some such thing.
-He would trust his bald strength too greatly, and then I would have to find another apprentice.
+He would trust his own bald strength too greatly, and then I would have to make certain that his ghost rested and find another to teach.

 My housekeeper brought me fresh warm yogurt in a plain porcelain bowl.
 Wonder of wonders, she brought a new lemon as well.
 "Where found you this?"
 I asked.